Gulf of Finland U-boat campaign: Main campaign

 On 30 July 1944, U-481 attacked a group of small Soviet minesweepers, sinking KT-804 and KT-807 while KT-806 was damaged.
-On the same day U-250 sunk the Soviet submarine chaser MO-105 but was then chased by other units until she sunk by depth charges launched by MO-103.
-6 crewmember of U-250, including the captain, were captured by Soviet and the submarine sunk at low depth: Soviet divers worked to collect intelligence despite Axis attempts to prevent it (with mines, depth-charging the wreck and artillery shelling).
-Despite the efforts, Soviets managed to raise and recover the wreck, acquiring secret documents, an ENIGMA machine and the new acoustic G7es torpedo, gaining the interest of the Royal Navy that asked (and failed) to obtain one of the torpedoes.
+On the same day U-250 sunk the Soviet submarine chaser MO-105 but was then chased by other units until she was sunk by depth charges at low depth launched by MO-103.
+Six crew members of U-250, including the captain, were captured by the Soviets.
+Soviet divers worked to collect intelligence despite Axis attempts to prevent them, using mines, depth-charging the wreck and artillery shelling.
+Despite the German effort the Soviets succeeded in recovering the wreck.
+The Soviets acquired secret documents, an ENIGMA machine and the new acoustic G7es torpedo.
+The torpedo attracted the interest of the Royal Navy who failed to obtain one of the torpedoes from the Soviets.

 On 31 July 1944, U-379 sunk the Soviet submarine chaser MO-101.

 On 25 August 1944, U-242 sunk the Soviet survey vessel KKO-2 (600 tons) that was lost together the towed barge VRD-96 Del'fin (500 tons.

 On 26 August 1944, U-745 sunk the Soviet auxiliary minesweeper T-45.